-- Use the Shield Key Management Service (KMS) to generate your org-specific tenant secret for you. - Use the infrastructure of your choice, such as an on-premises HSM, to generate and manage your tenant secret outside of Salesforce.
+- Use the infrastructure of your choice, such as an on-premises HSM, to generate and manage your tenant secret outside of Salesforce.
 Then upload that tenant secret to the Salesforce KMS.
 This option is popularly known as "Bring Your Own Key," although the element you're really bringing is the tenant secret from which the key is derived. - Opt out of the Shield KMS key derivation process with the Bring Your Own Key service.
 Use the infrastructure of your choice to create a data encryption key instead of a tenant secret.
 Then upload this data encryption key to the Shield KMS.
 When you opt out of derivation on a key-by-key basis, the Shield KMS bypasses the derivation process and uses this key material as your final data encryption key.
 You can rotate customer-supplied data encryption keys just like you would rotate a customer-supplied tenant secret. - Generate and store your key material outside of Salesforce using a key service of your choice, and use the Salesforce Cache-Only Key Service to fetch your key material on demand.
 Your key service transmits your key material over a secure channel that you configure.
 It's then encrypted and stored in the cache for immediate encrypt and decrypt operations.